mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 this Eraki region as being a high-tech industrial grouping (possibly a TL16 world here – we'll just have to wait for Second Survey until we can find out).
-The region between 1821 and Medurma is also well- developed - this may be one of the older centres of civilisation in the sector.
+The region between 1821 and Medurma is also well-developed - this may be one of the older centres of civilisation in the sector.
 ```
 ```